p-mng/typst-templates-ude/README.md

 ## Contributing

-Some templates are missing features (e.g., confidentiality notes, _eidesstattliche Versicherung_, etc.).
-In these cases, help in the form of an issue or pull request is highly appreciated.
+Some templates are missing features (e.g., confidentiality notes, _Eidesstattliche Versicherung_, etc.) In these cases, help in the form of an issue or pull request is highly appreciated.

 If you would like to add your own template, feel free to open a pull request.